NVIDIA/Deep-Learning-Accelerator-SW/tools/qdq-translator/README.md

 # QDQ Translator

-Translate ONNX graph from QAT models - containing Quantize and DeQuantize nodes (Q/DQ) - to tensor scales and an ONNX model without Q/DQ nodes (stripped).
+Translate ONNX models from QAT graphs – the result of Quantization-Aware Training, containing Quantize and DeQuantize (Q/DQ) nodes – to ONNX graphs without Q/DQ nodes, along with extracted tensor scales.

 **IMPORTANT:** For usage with DLA, you need at least DLA SW 3.13.0.
 Below the minimum system requirements for DLA: